ZichenYuan/Multi-Paradigm-Programming-in-C-/lab1_temp/README.md

  void Deck<R, S>::collect(CardSet<R, S> &cardset)
       ^~~~~~~~~~
 ```
 For templated classes like Deck<R, S>, the compiler needs to know the entire implementation of the class wherever it is instantiated.
 If you split the declaration (in deck.h) and definition (in deck.cpp), the compiler will fail to resolve the symbol correctly during the linking phase, resulting in errors.
+Problem is solved after removing the definitions from .cpp file.

 ### Runtime errors